mcuntz/mcplot/docs/source/cmaps.rst

-Next to `Matplotlib`_'s colormaps, there are the colormaps of the `IPCC Visual Style Guide for WG1 Authors`_, `Paul Tol`_'s 2021 as well his 2012 colors and colormaps, Mathematica's `DarkRainbow`_ color scheme, color schemes from the `Department of Geography, University of Oregon`_, the color tables from the `NCAR Command Language`_ (NCL), and the color schemes from Cynthia Brewer's `Colorbrewer 2.0`_.
+Next to `Matplotlib`_'s colormaps, there are the colormaps of the `IPCC Visual Style Guide for WG1 Authors`_, `Paul Tol`_'s 2021 as well as his 2012 colors and colormaps, Mathematica's `DarkRainbow`_ color scheme, color schemes from the `Department of Geography, University of Oregon`_, the color tables from the `NCAR Command Language`_ (NCL), and the color schemes from Cynthia Brewer's `Colorbrewer 2.0`_.
 Most